isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

-# Implementing an RSS Feed with node.js and the CoreMedia Headless Server
+# Implementing an RSS Feed with node.js

 ## Introduction